Campus Improvement Plan

 Staff Recruitment and Retention Strengths

 To support staff recruitment and retention, there has been more intention with providing opportunities for involvement and effective communication.
+The following strengths have been identified for our campus:

 - Staff is regularly informed of events and campus expectations via the Weekly Sneak Peek.